MyNamSam/Baccarat-Bets/README.md

 # Baccarat-Bets

-A Baccarat Mini version game developed on React Native
+Baccarat Bets a game developed on React Native.